110-vertex Iofinova–Ivanov graph

-The 110-vertex Iofinova-Ivanov graph is, in graph theory, a semi-symmetric cubic graph with 110 vertices and 165 edges.
+The 110-vertex Iofinova–Ivanov graph is, in graph theory, a semi-symmetric cubic graph with 110 vertices and 165 edges.
+The graph is named after Marina Evgenievna Iofinova and Alexander A. Ivanov, who constructed this graph in 1985 alongside four other graphs, with 126, 182, 506, and 990 vertices, with special symmetries.

 Properties

-Iofinova and Ivanov proved in 1985 the existence of five and only five semi-symmetric cubic bipartite graphs whose automorphism groups act primitively on each partition.
+Marina Evgenievna Iofinova and Alexander A. Ivanov proved in 1985 the existence of five and only five semi-symmetric cubic bipartite graphs whose automorphism groups act primitively on each partition.
 The smallest has 110 vertices.
 The others have 126, 182, 506 and 990.
-The 126-vertex Iofinova-Ivanov graph is also known as the Tutte 12-cage.
+The 126-vertex Iofinova–Ivanov graph is also known as the Tutte 12-cage.
+According to Ivanov, during their initial work on the graph, Iofinova believed that "This work will not make us famous."
+By 2025, their paper would go on to be Ivanov's second most cited work, followed by their paper with Cheryl E. Praeger on Affine 2-transitive graphs, although Iofinova had died in 1999.